Application Migration: Stages, Timeline, Skills and Cost Factors

 - Managed cloud services (ensuring app availability, stability, security, cost optimization, evolution).

 With 32 years in IT, ScienceSoft is an established US-headquartered provider of cloud migration and app modernization services.
 Our approach to application migration resides in maximum migration automation and gradual transition from one stable state to the next, which helps migrate applications with minimal disruption, fewer risks, and lower costs.
-As ISO 9001 and ISO 27001 certifications holder, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.
+As the holder of ISO 9001 and ISO 27001 certifications, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.